- Application procedure and deadlines for BA and MA

 Visit Welcome Point of the University of Warsaw to learn more about practicalities of living and studying in Warsaw.

-- Your master or bachelor thesis or some other academic text you wrote (preferably in English)
+- Your master or bachelor thesis or some other academic text you wrote (preferably in English).
+This is the only document that cannot be uploaded via the IRK system.
+Please send it by e-mail to the secretary of the Interdisciplinary Doctoral School.

 - May 6-June 10: submission of documents to the IRK system